 The ratio between estrogen and progesterone levels, which can be different from one woman to another woman, is of utmost importance.
 Estrogen and progesterone are a “pigeon pair” and it is this ratio to one another that should always be considered when looking for estrogen dominance, not individual hormone levels.
 From the age of thirty-five to fifty, there is a 75% reduction in the production of progesterone in a woman’s body.
 During that same age range, estrogen only drops by about 35% (1).
 Even though estrogen deficiency syndrome is quite often used as an explanation of menopausal symptoms or hormone health concerns it is not a diagnosis that most doctors recognize or even believe.
 In fact, when a woman complains of even the slightest menopausal type symptoms, conventional medical doctors will usually recommend a prescription of estrogen and possibly an anti-depression med.
 It is my opinion that supplemental estrogen, even in the slightest amounts, in a woman who doesn’t need it, or is given without bioidentical progesterone to balance it, can lead to many serious side effects.

-- Perform a baseline saliva test that measures your estrogen, progesterone, testosterone, DHEA and cortisol levels.
-Testing through saliva can be performed in the privacy of your home and will provide you with a baseline hormone profile before implementing any type of natural health program or bio-identical hormone balancing program.
+Saliva testing can measure your estrogen, progesterone, testosterone, DHEA and cortisol levels.
+Testing sex hormones through saliva can be performed in the privacy of your home and will provide you with a baseline hormone profile before implementing any type of natural health program or bio-identical hormone balancing program.
 This baseline can then be compared to future saliva testing allowing you to know if what you are doing is actually working or not.

-- To balance excess estrogen, use natural progesterone in the form of a cream which is absorbed through the skin.
+To help balance excess estrogen, consider using natural progesterone in the form of a cream.
 If estrogen becomes the dominant hormone and progesterone is deficient, excess estrogen becomes toxic to the body.
 Progesterone has a balancing effect on estrogen.

-- Reduce Stress levels.
-Reducing stress levels can be as simple as time management skills, getting more sleep (in bed by 10:30 PM every night), or talking over your worries and concerns with a close friend, pastor, healthcare practitioner, or family member.
-However, sometimes stress relief means you must learn to say “no” and mean it to excess activities.
+Reducing stress levels can be as simple as time management skills, getting more restful sleep (in bed by 10:30 PM every night), or talking over your worries and concerns with a close friend, pastor, healthcare practitioner, or family member.
+However, sometimes stress relief means you must learn to say “no” to excess activities.
 Realize that it is not healthy or even feasible for you to attend and/or assist with every event, project, and activity that comes your way.
 If you are already on stress-overload, try to reduce your activity schedule as much as possible, or even take a break as you are able.
 Learning to politely and firmly say “no” can also be beneficial in keeping stress under control.

 RELATED: How To Conquer Stress Naturally